pridkett/dsdc-gitminer/README.md

 dsdc-gitminer
 ===================

+This is the collection of scripts and other fun stuff to go along with my July 30, 2013 talk at Data Science DC entitled "Abusing the GitHub API and Graph Databases to Gain Insight About Your Project".

+<iframe src="https://docs.google.com/presentation/d/1zsql-8WPX52tB_ghxxDYga-_bKQESZKcCzjpl-qmO7s/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="749" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 A [GitMiner][GitMiner] sample dataset collected around the [Julia][Julia] programming language.
 This data was originally collected for the July 2013 Data Science DC Meetup.